joernalraun/micropython-calliope-mini-v3/README.md

-MicroPython on the Calliope mini via CODAL
+MicroPython on the Calliope mini via CODAL (TigerJython Build)
 ======================================

 This is a port of MicroPython to the Calliope mini V3 which uses the CODAL as the